goto-eof/noc-convert/README.md

 Process hundreds or even thousands of images quickly and efficiently.
 Optimized for speed and utilizing **parallel processing** (multithreading) to leverage multi-core CPUs, the application is ideal for automating heavy image workflows for designers, photographers, and developers.

+**Unmatched Cross-Platform Performance**

+Built using the latest Java technology, noc-convert excels in intensive, multi-threading environments.
+It is rigorously tested to maintain maximum speed across Linux, Windows, and macOS, easily handling conversion jobs of millions of images without the crashes, freezes, or performance degradation typical of less optimized tools.

 **Intuitive Graphical User Interface (GUI) with Real-Time Feedback:**